PostHog/posthog.com/contents/handbook/engineering/incidents.md

 - Discovery of exposed credentials, sensitive data, or secrets in logs, repositories, or public forums.
 - Receiving a credible report of a vulnerability or exploit affecting company systems.

-**When in doubt, err on the side of caution and raise the incident.** Better to be safe than sorry.
+**When in doubt, err on the side of caution and raise the incident and escalate early!** Better to be safe than sorry.

 ### Incident severity